bayeslife/graphql-product-service-resource/README.md

 ## The result

 The result of this is the ability to query the data set using queries as per the demo.

+*Note the comments in the schema are reflected in the documentation.

 ![alt text](demo.gif "Demo")